larsiusprime/landisabigdeal.com/public/_research.md

 </p>
 <h3>Aren't we doing this already?</h3>
 <p>
-But like what's the big deal?
-Don't most municipalities already separately value land from buildings?
+But is this really important?
+Aren't most municipalities already separately value land from buildings?
 Indeed, in our own personal property tax records there are separate line items for land value and building value.
 There's a couple reasons we think the status quo could use some improvement, however.
 </p>
 <p>
 For one, <b>the latest methods aren't available everywhere.</b> A lot of great research has come out in just the last ten years, but these methods haven't always filtered down to every municipality.
 There's a lot of local variation and just getting people to update to current standards can make a big difference.